 An epididymal cyst is the most common of epididymal masses.

-Often manifests as a palpable mass. ~ 1/3 rd of patients can be asymptomatic.
+Often manifests as a palpable mass.
+Approximately one-third of patients can be asymptomatic.
 It may be more prevalent in mountain bikers 3.

 - well defined anechoic lesions

 - larger cyst may displace the testis which is the differentiating point form hydrocele which envelopes the testis

 - usually has some internal echotexture, but may be indistinguishable from an epididymal cyst

 - epididymal cysts may arise throughout the epididymis, while spermatoceles almost always arise in the epididymal head 4

 - paratesticular abscess - will tend to show surrounding inflammatory changes; the clinical context is different